 UCF’s first COVID-19 testing site opened at Garage A on April 6.
 The site is a partnership between UCF and Aventus Biolabs, a private genetics testing lab owned and operated by Aventus Health, a healthcare company with headquarters in Orlando.

 On April 29, a second testing site opened in Lake Nona as a partnership among UCF’s College of Medicine, Aventus Health and Tavistock.
 The site is located in the parking lot behind UCF’s Lake Nona Cancer Center, located at 400 Sanger Road, Orlando FL 32827.
+At this time testing at the Lake Nona site is unavailable.

 Nearly 5,000 patients have been tested at the sites to date, according to Aventus.